Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-c-overview.md

 Each of the microservices shown in (TODO: fig) have interesting stories behind them worth sharing.
 We will try to cover these in future blog posts.

-## How Did Atlantis-C Perform?
+## How Did **Atlantis-C** Perform?

-From the telemetry logs provided by the organizers, Atlantis-C contributed by submitting 18 of the 84 submissions made for the C/C++ challenge projects;
+From the telemetry logs provided by the organizers, **Atlantis-C** contributed by submitting 18 of the 84 submissions made for the C/C++ challenge projects;
 the submissions include 16 unique discoveries.
+More detailed analysis will be available once we are done with the post-mortem analysis.

 ## What's Next